backdrop-contrib/menu_node/README.md

 The purpose, in both cases, is to allow developers and site builders to use the menu system as the sole metaphor for a site's structure.
-For many small to mid-size Drupal sites, this approach offers advantages over being forced to use a taxonomy-based (or other) solution.
+For many small to mid-size sites, this approach offers advantages over being forced to use a taxonomy-based (or other) solution.

 ------------------